 Do you think there are any gender issues in the industry & if so, how can we improve on those issues?
 “I think females are definitely underrepresented in the industry, as generally they tend to veer towards traditional/offline marketing.
 I think that perhaps there is a lack in knowledge around digital marketing, people expect it to be the usual computer geeks and spreadsheets, but it is actually so much more than that!
 General education on the field would help to entice more people in the field.”

-Firstly, a massive thank you to all of the amazing women which I had the pleasure of speaking to!
+Firstly, a massive thank you to all of the amazing women who took part in this!